AP sources: Wheeler, Phillies agree to $118M, 5-year deal

 The 29-year-old Wheeler stays in the NL East after spending his first seven seasons with the New York Mets.
 He was 11-8 with a 3.96 ERA last season after going 12-7 with a 3.31 ERA in 2018.
 Wheeler missed the 2015 and 2016 seasons following Tommy John surgery.

 He will join a rotation led by Aaron Nola that also includes Jake Arrieta.
-The Phillies may pursue another starter to join a staff that has Zach Eflin, Vince Velasquez and Nick Pivetta.
+The Phillies may pursue another front-line starter — Stephen Strasburg, perhaps — to join a staff that has Zach Eflin, Vince Velasquez and Nick Pivetta.

+“He knows all of us hitters very well,” Mets role player J.D.
+Davis said earlier in the day.
+“He’s a great pitcher, great stuff.
+I only wish the best for him.”

+Wheeler chose less money to stay on the East Coast.
+The Chicago White Sox offered Wheeler a five-year contract worth more than $120 million guaranteed, a person with direct knowledge of those negotiations said.
+That person spoke on condition of anonymity because of the sensitivity of the situation.

 Wheeler is 44-38 with a 3.77 ERA in 126 starts.
 He has 726 strikeouts in 749 1/3 innings.